Ultimate guide to FIRE: Financial Independence, Retire Early

 I don’t love that definition.
 But hey, it’s his movement (mostly).
 So let’s go with it, and move on…

-Different ways of doing FIRE
+Different ways of doing FIRE – join the movement!

 In any case, there are lots of ways to achieve Financial Independence.

-The very same Mr Money Mustache proposes a radical plan for achieving financial independence: save 50% of your yearly earnings in index funds, and when you’ve reached a certain net worth, just walk away.
+The very same Mr Money Mustache proposes a radical plan for achieving financial independence: invest 50% of your yearly earnings in index funds, and when you’ve reached a certain net worth, just walk away.

 Simple enough, on paper.
 But to get to a 50% savings rate, you probably need to cut a lot of costs.
 Go everywhere by bike, cook at home, and learn to fix your own plumbing when something breaks.

 Mr Money Mustache loves doing all these things, and he has a horde of followers (the noble Mustachians) who aspire to the same lifestyle.

 My case is different, and (perhaps) so is yours.